Coatlicue statue: Burial, excavation and early interpretations

-After the Spanish conquest of Tenochtitlan in 1521, the Spanish invaders ordered the systematic destruction of the city, including Mexica statues and buildings.
-The Coatlicue statue likely occupied a prominent position in Tenochtitlan.
-It most likely survived destruction and remains incredibly well-preserved because, upon being ordered to destroy the work, the Mexica people instead buried it below the water table.
+The Spanish conquest of Tenochtitlan in 1521 entailed house-to-house fighting between the Spanish, their indigenous allies, and the Aztecs, resulting in the destruction of much of the city.
+The Spanish invaders ordered the systematic destruction of what was left, including Mexica statues and buildings.
+They were particularly vehement about destroying religious objects and books, which the Spanish regarded as Satanic.
+The Coatlicue statue no doubt occupied a prominent position in Tenochtitlan.
+It is uncertain why it survived destruction and why it remains incredibly well-preserved, because fragments of similar statues are evidence of widespread destruction of such cult objects.
+Possibly, upon being ordered to destroy the work, the Mexica people instead buried it below the water table.

 The Coatlicue statue was excavated in the main plaza of Mexico City in front of the National Palace on 13 August 1790 during the excavation of a water canal.
 A few months later, on 17 December 1790, the sun stone (also known as the "calendar stone") was found about 100 feet away.
 The momentous discovery of these two statues, along with the 1791 excavation of the Tizoc Stone, initiated a new phase of research on the Templo Mayor as contemporary scholars attempted to interpret their dense symbolism and decipher their meanings.

 The first known scholar to study the statue after its excavation was Antonio de León y Gama, who identified the god depicted as "Teoyaomiqui", the deity of death and sacred war.
 The statue was identified as Coatlicue by Mexican archaeologist Alfredo Chavero in his book México á través de los siglos.
 Because of the carvings on the bottom of the statue, Léon y Gama believed the statue had originally been displayed at an angle, raised from the ground and supported by columns.
 He was incorrect, as the sculpture would have stood on its base.
-Aztec sculptures are largely carved in the round, despite the fact that all sides would not be visible at once.
+Aztec sculptures are generally carved in the round, despite the fact that all sides would not be visible at once.

-In 1790, the statue had been moved to the National Autonomous University of Mexico to be preserved and studied, but it was soon buried on the orders of professors who feared its presence would encourage adherence to Aztec religion, which settlers had spent centuries suppressing.
+In 1790, the statue had been moved to the National Autonomous University of Mexico to be preserved and studied, but it was soon buried on the orders of the clergy, because its presence resulted in worship, and they did not want to encourage adherence to Aztec religion, which the Spanish had spent centuries attempting to destroy.
 To prevent this, the statue was buried in the patio of the National Autonomous University of Mexico where it could not be seen.
 The statue was disinterred in 1803, so that Alexander von Humboldt could make drawings and a cast of it, after which it was reburied.
 It was again dug up for the final time in 1823, so that William Bullock could make another cast, which was displayed the next year in the Egyptian Hall in Piccadilly, London, as part of Bullock's Ancient Mexico exhibition.
 The statue remained on the patio at the university until the first National Museum was established.